awsdocs/aws-proton-user-guide/doc_source/ag-create-env.md

 }
 ```

-View your environment account connection by using get\.
+View your environment account connection by running the following command\.

-Run the following command:

 ```
 $ aws proton get-environment-account-connection \